aloha1/xposed_frame/README.md

 How to uninstall
     adb uninstall com.example.yunwen.myapplication

-# Why you left Activity
+# Why I left Activity in the module
 To better inject the Xposed Module without searching in the framework;
 Attempt to output the Log to the sqlite in this application.
 Would make progress if given more time.